Kanegraffiti/LessonPlans/Basic Science/Week3_Basic_Science_Lesson_Plan_JSS1-3.md

 - **Class:** JSS 1
 - **Duration:** 45 minutes
 - **Period:** First
-- **Topic:** Family Health – Drug Abuse
+- **Topic:** Family Health – Balanced Diets
-- **Subtopic:** Definition of Drug Abuse and Its Effects on the Body
+- **Subtopic:** Definition, Importance, and Components of a Balanced Diet
-- **Reference Materials:** NERDC Basic Science and Technology for JSS 1; Family and Personal Health Text for Junior Secondary; WHO Drug Education Pamphlets
+- **Reference Materials:** NERDC Basic Science and Technology for JSS 1; Nutrition for Junior Secondary Schools; WHO Food Guide Pamphlet
-- **Instructional Materials:** Charts showing common drugs, pictures of healthy vs. unhealthy individuals, flashcards with drug abuse terms, short video clip on drug misuse
+- **Instructional Materials:** Food models or real samples (grains, fruits, vegetables, proteins, fats); food chart; flashcards with nutrient names; short video on healthy eating habits
-- **Entry Behaviour:** Pupils have heard about medicines and painkillers used at home or in the community.
+- **Entry Behaviour:** Pupils can mention common meals eaten at home and understand the idea of food groups from previous lessons.
 - **Behavioural Objectives:** By the end of the lesson, pupils should be able to:
-  1. Define the term drug and drug abuse correctly.
+  1. Define the term balanced diet correctly.
-  2. Identify at least four examples of drugs commonly abused by young people.
+  2. List the six major classes of food nutrients.
-  3. Mention five harmful effects of drug abuse on individuals and families.
+  3. Explain at least four reasons why balanced diets are important to the family.
-  4. Suggest practical ways pupils can avoid drug abuse in their environment.
+  4. Match everyday meals with their nutrient components during group activities.
-  5. Demonstrate refusal skills through role-play scenarios about peer pressure.
+  5. Suggest ways families can plan balanced meals using local food items.

 ### Lesson Presentation

-**Step 1 – Introduction:** Teacher displays pictures of medicines and illegal substances, asking pupils to explain the difference between using drugs properly and abusing them.
+**Step 1 – Introduction:** Teacher displays assorted food items and asks pupils to identify the food groups each belongs to.

-**Step 2 – Presentation:** Teacher defines a drug as any substance that changes how the body works and explains drug abuse as using drugs without medical advice, taking wrong doses, or using banned substances.
+**Step 2 – Presentation:** Teacher defines a balanced diet as a meal containing all food nutrients in the right quantities for the body.

-**Step 3 – Explanation:** Teacher discusses examples of abused drugs (codeine syrups, tramadol, inhalants, cannabis) and explains effects such as addiction, poor school performance, damaged organs, violence, and family breakdown.
+**Step 3 – Explanation:** Teacher discusses each nutrient class (carbohydrates, proteins, fats and oils, vitamins, minerals, water) and explains how balanced diets support growth, energy, disease resistance, and proper body functions.

-**Step 4 – Application:** In groups, pupils role-play peer-pressure situations and practise saying “no” using refusal skills and support from trusted adults.
+**Step 4 – Application:** In groups, pupils arrange given food cards to form balanced meals for breakfast, lunch, and dinner, then present reasons for their selections.

-**Step 5 – Evaluation:** Teacher asks pupils to define drug abuse, list examples of abused drugs, and state effects on individuals and families.
+**Step 5 – Evaluation:** Teacher asks pupils to define balanced diet, list nutrient classes, and state the importance of eating balanced meals.

 ### Content Summary

-1. A **drug** is any substance that alters how the body works; **drug abuse** means using drugs wrongly or taking illegal substances.
+1. A **balanced diet** contains all food nutrients—**carbohydrates**, **proteins**, **fats and oils**, **vitamins**, **minerals**, and **water**—in the right amounts.
-2. Examples of commonly abused drugs include **codeine cough syrups**, **tramadol**, **glue or inhalants**, and **cannabis**.
+2. Balanced diets provide **energy**, **support growth and repair**, **protect against diseases**, and **help the body work properly**.
-3. Effects of drug abuse: **addiction**, **brain and liver damage**, **poor academic performance**, **violence**, and **broken family relationships**.
+3. Examples of balanced meals include combinations such as **rice and beans with vegetables**, **yam with egg sauce and fruit**, and **pap with milk and groundnuts**.
-4. Pupils can avoid drug abuse by **following medical instructions**, **staying away from bad company**, **seeking help from trusted adults**, and **joining healthy school clubs**.
+4. Families plan balanced meals by **including different food groups**, **using local ingredients**, and **avoiding excess sugar and fatty foods**.

 ### Conclusion

-Teacher emphasises that a healthy family guides children to use medicines properly and stay away from harmful substances.
+Teacher reminds pupils that healthy families choose meals that supply all nutrients for body health.

 ### Student Lesson Notes

-- **Drug abuse** is the wrong or excessive use of drugs and substances that harm the body.
+- A **balanced diet** contains all the classes of food in the correct amounts.
-- Abused drugs include **codeine mixtures**, **tramadol tablets**, **glue**, and **cannabis**.
+- The classes are **carbohydrates**, **proteins**, **fats and oils**, **vitamins**, **minerals**, and **water**.
-- Effects include **addiction**, **weak body organs**, **poor behaviour**, and **family problems**.
+- Balanced meals help the body **grow**, **stay strong**, and **fight diseases**.
-- We should **obey doctors’ instructions**, **avoid bad influence**, and **speak up for help** to prevent drug abuse.
+- Families can combine local foods like **beans, vegetables, fish, fruits, grains, and water** to make balanced diets daily.

 ### Assignment

-Write five effects of drug abuse on teenagers and suggest one way each effect can be prevented.
+Write out a one-day family menu that shows breakfast, lunch, and dinner as balanced meals.
+State the nutrient class each meal provides.

 DETAILED LESSON PLAN – JSS 2